 It’s just a good feeling, and the biggest thing is my children being proud of me.
 My relationship with them has been awesome.
 It’s nice to be able to buy them clothes or take them to a movie.”

 “I’ve been in the madness of drugs and alcohol for the last thirteen years since my mother passed away.
 It seemed like after I lost my mother, that is whenever it got really bad.

 I’ve made a lot of mistakes.
 I’ve learned how to let some of them go.
 It’s all a learning process.
 I’m still paying for a couple of my mistakes, but it’s okay.
 I have my freedom.
 I’ve come a long way.

 I come from a good family.
 My mother and father both worked.
 They supported us kids.
 We had never done without.
 It’s not even like I came from an abusive family or anything like that.
 I couldn’t have asked for better parents.
 I think it was just to cover up pain when I lost my mother.
 Once I started the drugs, I realized, ‘Hey, all of my pain goes away.’
 But it actually brings more pain further down.

 I am now a graduate of HER Place and have my own apartment.
-I’m so blessed to find the freedom in recovery, and I have discovered happiness with 16 months clean.
+I’m so blessed to find the freedom in recovery, and I have discovered happiness with 16 months drug-free.

-What motivates me to stay clean today is my freedom and when I look back and realize how happy I am being clean compared to being miserable, thinking I was happy in the madness, and I wasn’t.
+What motivates me to stay drug-free today is my freedom and when I look back and realize how happy I am being drug-free compared to being miserable, thinking I was happy in the madness, and I wasn’t.
 It’s just nice to be happy with who I am today.”